 \section{Requirements for the Proton Driver}

-As shown in Fig.~\ref{fig:isodar_yemilab}, the Proton Driver consists of a 60 MeV/amu cyclotron accelerating and extracting 5 electrical milliamperes of \htp, a transport line that strips the \htp ions close to the extraction point, analyzes the stripped beam to monitor the health of the stripping foil, and transports the 10 milliamperes of protons to the target.
-The target consists of three nested hemispherical beryllium shells, the outermost being 20 cm in diameter, cooled with heavy water flowing around the shell structure.
-The proton beam is shaped, with quadrupoles and wobbler magnets to produce a distribution that allows for optimal heat transfer to the cooling water.
+As shown in Fig.~\ref{fig:isodar_yemilab}, the Proton Driver consists of a 60~MeV/amu cyclotron accelerating and extracting 5~mA of \htp, a transport line that strips the \htp ions close to the extraction point, analyzes the stripped beam to monitor the condition of the stripping foil, and transports the 10~mA of protons to the target.
+The target consists of three nested hemispherical beryllium shells, the outermost being 20~cm in diameter, cooled with heavy water flowing around the shell structure.
+The proton beam is shaped, with quadrupole magnets and wobbler magnets to produce a distribution that allows for optimal heat transfer to the cooling water.
 Neutrons produced in the target system are moderated and flood into a roughly-spherical sleeve, about 1 meter in diameter, containing a mixture of beryllium chips and highly-enriched $^7$Li.
 The beta-decay of the $^8$Li resulting from the capture of neutrons produces the neutrinos of interest in the experiment.

-The principal requirements for the accelerator system are to reliably produce a 10 mA beam of protons in the most efficient manner possible with the lowest possible loss of particles in the acceleration process.
-Particularly above the Coulomb threshold.
-The experience of the cyclotron system at PSI~\cite{Stammbach} is that keeping the total power of beam loss inside the cyclotron vault to less than 200~W still allows access for component maintenance.
-Considering that the total beam power is 600~kW, one sees that this is a very stringent requirement.

-As mentioned above, Volume I of this PDR addresses the physics and engineering aspects of the 60 MeV/amu cyclotron.
-The final chapter addresses the complex issue of transport and assembly of large and heavy cyclotron components in the underground environment at Yemilab.
+The principal requirements for the accelerator system are to reliably produce a 10~mA, 60~MeV beam of protons in the most efficient manner possible with the lowest possible loss of particles in the acceleration process, particularly above the Coulomb threshold.
+The experience of the cyclotron system at PSI~\cite{Stammbach} is that keeping the total power of beam loss during cyclotron extraction to less than 200~W still allows access for component maintenance.
+Considering that the total beam power is 600~kW, this is a very stringent requirement.
+To be decisive within five years, we require a CW beam with 80\% availability.
+Secondary requirements like compactness stem from the underground installation.
+Section~\ref{sec:installation} addresses the complex issue of transport and assembly of large and heavy cyclotron components in the underground environment at Yemilab.

-A forthcoming Volume II will address the details of the beam transport system and the target, along with shielding requirements for the environment of the target, including the prevention of fast neutrons from reaching the fiducial volume of the liquid scintillator detector.

-\section{Overview of the Accelerator Layout}
+\subsection{Overview of the Accelerator Layout}